-All Saints’ Church, Binfield; the origins of which date back to Norman times.
+All Saints’ Church, Binfield; a Grade II* listed building, the origins of which date back to Norman times.
 All Saints’ is currently used for Sunday worship, baptisms, weddings, funerals and special events such as Remembrance Day and Christingle.

 Maintaining a Grade II* Listed building is a continual and expensive endeavour.
 Nevertheless, it is crucial so that we retain our historic and cultural heritage.
-And for All Saints’, a place of worship for almost a 1000 years, the continuation of that worship.
+And for All Saints’, a place of worship and congregation for almost a 1000 years, the continuation of that worship.

 Despite being a much younger than All Saints’, St Mark’s still requires continued maintenance to ensure it is fit for purpose; allowing the community of Binfield to use and enjoy and to provide a sanctuary to those within our community that have nowhere to call home.

-The ARC Project
+The Church Care Project